-Inspite of time and novelty, the Spanish dance has maintained its position as a favourite.
-It has outlived a score of younger rivals, including, we suppose we may say, the dashing Polka and the lively Schottische, and, though not much danced, it is still deemed respectable, though it should not be danced more than once during an evening.

-Valse music is adapted to this dance, though it should be played slower, and there are one or two tunes which have always been favourites as specially suited to it.
-The Valse step is also used.
+In spite of time and novelty, the Spanish dance has maintained its position as a favorite.
+It has outlived a score of younger rivals.
+It should not be danced more than twice during an evening.
+Waltz music is adapted to this dance, though it should be played slower, and there are one or two tunes which have always been favorites as specially suited to it.
+The waltz step is also used.

 The couples are arranged in long parallel lines, as if they were standing up for a country-dance.
 The lines may, if it is more convenient, take a circular form.
-But there is a peculiarity of arrangement. which must be attended to at the outset.
-The top gentleman stands on the ladies' side, and the top lady on that of the gentleman, and if every fourth lady and gentleman exchange places in like manner, the dance can commence simultaneously all down the line, instead of all the couples having to wait until the first couples have gone through their prescribed movements.
+But there is a peculiarity of arrangement which must be attended to at the outset.
+The first gentleman stands on the ladies' side, and the first lady on that of the gentlemen, and if every fourth lady and gentleman exchange places in like manner, the dance can commence simultaneously all down the line, instead of all the couples having to wait until the first couples have gone through their prescribed movements.

-It commences in this way: The first gentleman and second lady of each set of four balancez or set to each other in the Valse step and change places; the first lady and second gentleman do the same and at the same time.
+It commences in this way: the first gentleman and second lady of each set of four balancez or set to each other in the waltz step and change places; the first lady and second gentleman do the same and at the same time.